 (7) Interim updates to the Network Operations Model caused by unintentional inconsistencies of the model with the physical transmission grid may be made.
 If an interim update is implemented, ERCOT shall report changes to the PUCT Staff and the IMM.
 ERCOT shall provide Notice via electronic means to all Market Participants and post the Notice on the MIS Secure Area detailing the changed model information and the reason for the interim update within two Business Days following the report to PUCT Staff and the IMM.

 (8) A TSP and Resource Entity, with ERCOT’s assistance, shall validate its portion of the Network Operations Model according to the timeline provided in Section 3.10.1.
-ERCOT shall provide TSPs access, consistent with applicable policies regarding release of CEII, to an environment of the ERCOT EMS where the Network Operations Model and the results of the Real-Time SE are available for review and analysis within five minutes of the Real-Time solution.
+ERCOT shall provide TSPs access, consistent with the requirements regarding ECEII set forth in Section 1.3, to an environment of the ERCOT EMS where the Network Operations Model and the results of the Real-Time SE are available for review and analysis within five minutes of the Real-Time solution.
 This environment is provided as a tool to TSPs to perform power flow studies, contingency analyses and validation of SE results.